Gulabi-Dil/cryptonite_taskphase_Yashovardhan/Comprehending Commands.md

 ### Explanation:
 Kept on changing directories and doing ls and ls -a to find the clue files and used cat to read them.

-[NOTE: && CAN BE USED TO PERFORM MULTIPLE OPERATIONS IN 1 COMMAND.
-EXAMPLE 1: cd /path && ls EXAMPLE 2: cd /path && ls && cat file_name.
+[NOTE: `&&` CAN BE USED TO PERFORM `MULTIPLE` OPERATIONS IN 1 COMMAND.]

+**EXAMPLE 1**: `cd /path && ls`

+**EXAMPLE 2**: `cd /path && ls && cat file_name`

 Basically its changing the directory AND doing ls and in second its ALSO reading a file whose name we already know.
-THIS HELPS IN REDUCING THE LINES OF CODE AND IS EFFICIENT.]
+THIS HELPS IN REDUCING THE LINES OF CODE AND IS EFFICIENT.

+`NOTE: && WILL  PERFORM THE COMMAND ON ITS RIGHT` **_IF AND ONLY IF_** `THE COMMAND ON ITS LEFT IS PERFORMED SUCCESSFULLY.
+FOR MORE DETAILS, REFER TO` [THIS](https://github.com/Gulabi-Dil/cryptonite_taskphase_Yashovardhan/blob/506c982c9505ad48f194f7f04e4715d880d63698/Operators%20differences%20(extra).md)

 # Making Directories